danprince/danthedev.com/posts/2021-01-04-web-dev-without-all-the-tools.md

 * [Rome][rome] promises to be a unified toolchain for the whole of the web.
 With so many source-to-source tools that separately parse and print code, it seems like a no-brainer to build a set of tools that can all work on the same syntax tree.
 Also cool: [no dependencies](https://github.com/rome/tools/blob/9ddf92ba7944b2013c4ae439242def512b32ba38/package.json#L8-L9).
 * [Snowpack][snowpack] is a module-first build tool from the team behind [Skypack][skypack].
 It takes advantage of the fact that most browsers support modules now, and therefore spends no development time stitching your code together to create bundled files.
 * [Vite][vite] is another module-first build tool, from the team behind Vue.
 When I have a project that outgrows my minimal tool setup, Vite is my first port of call.
 I don't actually use Vue much, but Vite works brilliantly regardless.
 * [esbuild][esbuild] is a performant bundler and minifier written in Go that is actually used in Snowpack and Vite.
-I'm generally excited about tools for JS that are written in faster compiled languages.
+I'm excited about tools for JS that are written in faster compiled languages.
 * [swc][swc] is another performant JavaScript compiler with a bundler, written in Rust.
 * [Deno][deno] is a reimagining of Node.js, but with first class TypeScript support and without a central package repository.
 Less of a tool and more of a platform, but it comes with a [unified toolchain](https://deno.land/manual/tools).